magjac/d3-graphviz/README.md

 <a name="graphviz_tweenShapes" href="#graphviz_tweenShapes">#</a> <i>graphviz</i>.<b>tweenShapes</b>(<i>enable</i>) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/tweenShapes.js "Source")

-If *enable* is true (default), enables shape tweening, else disables shape tweening.
+If *enable* is true (default), enables shape tweening during transitions, else disables shape tweening.
 If *enable* is true, also enables path tweening since shape tweening currently is performed by converting SVG ellipses and polygons to SVG paths and do path tweening on them.
-This might change in a future release if shape tweening restores the original SVG shape element.
-Returns the graph renderer instance.
+At the end of the transition the original SVG shape element is restored.

 ### Maintaining [Object Constancy](https://bost.ocks.org/mike/constancy/)